Many taxpayers are confused as to why the IRS is rejecting their 2019 tax returns when they haven’t filed as yet.

 Here’s how we can help you

-If you had a stimulus rejection, we can amend your tax return for you for $49.95.
-Amended returns cannot be e-filed, so you must mail your amended form to the IRS.
+If you encountered a stimulus rejection, we can amend your tax return once you reach out to us.
+We have worked with customers who have received this rejection due to the IRS’ miscommunication of the stimulus tool.
+However, amended returns cannot be e-filed, so you must mail your amended form to the IRS.

-You will then get a PDF to download, print, sign and mail to the IRS.
+When preparing your return, you will then get a PDF to download, print, sign and mail to the IRS.
+The pricing of all amended returns are based on the complexity of your tax return.

 Don’t wait until it’s too late.